 The EU recognises Australia and five other countries (Argentina, Costa Rica, Israel, New Zealand and Switzerland) as equivalent, ensuring direct market access for all organic products exported from these countries.
 Outside of these countries, however, exporters would need to ensure the individual authorisation of importers of products.

 NCO is your point of contact to advise on requirements for export for operators based outside Australia.

 There are additional organic product requirements for export entry into US markets.
 Exporters must meet additional accreditation requirements under the US National Organic Program (USNOP).

-NASAA is your first point of contact to advise on the requirements for, and latest updates on, the USNOP Standards and Guidelines.
-Accreditation through these programs can be undertaken as a separate exercise, or in addition to existing NASAA licenses.
+NCO is your first point of contact to advise on the requirements for, and latest updates on, the USNOP Standards and Guidelines.
+Accreditation through these programs can be undertaken as a separate exercise, or in addition to existing NCO licenses.

 NASAA Certified Organic is accredited by Japan MAFF for JAS certification.
 For export to Japan using the JAS Organic label, you must be certified under JAS.

 Application information is available from our office or download the forms here:

 Operators wishing to access the Canadian Organic Market can do so with a US NOP certification and an Equivalence Attestation from NCO.

 The Equivalence Agreement signed between the US and Canada (USCOEA) enables operators certified by NCO under the US NOP to label organic goods for export to Canada providing the following conditions are met: